 Gochujang may or may not contain gluten.
 If you want to try a dish with gochujang, verify that it is gluten-free before eating.

 Gochujang is a sweet, savory and sometimes spicy chili paste.
-Ingredients differ from recipe to recipe, but it’s usually made from chili powder, fermented soybeans, salt, glutinous rice and barley malt powder.
+Ingredients differ from recipe to recipe, but it’s usually made from a fermented mixture of chili powder, soybeans, salt, glutinous rice and barley malt powder.
 Barley malt contains gluten and should be avoided by anyone with celiac disease or gluten sensitivity.
 Confusingly, glutinous rice does not contain gluten, and is safe for someone with celiac disease.

 So gochujang that uses glutinous rice can be safe, but gochujang with barley malt is not.